versioneer-tech/provider-datalab/docs/how-to-guides/datalab-educates.md

 ## 3) Runtime dependencies

 This Datalab targets the **Educates** runtime.
-See `educates/dependencies/README.md` for instructions to install Educates and the Crossplane v2 dependencies.
+See this [README](https://github.com/versioneer-tech/provider-datalab/tree/main/educates/dependencies) for instructions to install Educates and the Crossplane v2 dependencies.

 ## 4) Environment configuration